 Our ministry continues to knit and crochet numerous shawls for the sick members of our parish, our community, and any other individual for whom a shawl is requested.
 We have provided shawls to not only individuals from multiple religions and states, our shawls have reached other counties as well!
 We were even blessed to offer a prayer shawl to the Pope!

-If you would like to request a prayer shawl for a sick member of your community, or for an upcoming wedding or baptism, please contact us with your request.
-If you would like to suggest the use of our shawls for an occasion not listed here, please contact us with your comments and suggestions!
+If you would like to request a prayer shawl for a sick member of your community, you may contact us with your request at firstname.lastname@example.org or call the Parish Center.

 My name is Janice and I am very proud to a part of Our Lady Queen of Peace Parish Family.